bahstrike/lazerspy/README.md

 # lazerspy

+doesnt really do anything yet.  this project might be deleted dunno

 **DO NOT EXPECT THIS EXE TO RUN ON MODERN OS**

 this is a 16-bit DOS application, to be run on actual hardware or via emulator.